 - When your Opsview Monitor server generates an alert, it passes it onto the Opsview push servers.

-- The Opsview Push servers looks up the device token and sends the alert to Apple or Google’s servers.
+- The Opsview Push servers look up the device token and send the alert to Apple or Google’s servers.

 - Apple or Google’s servers then push the notification to your device.

 Now that you understand the basics of how push notifications interact with Opsview Monitor and Opsview Monitor Mobile, let’s get you set up to start using them.

 To get started, enable push notifications on your device.

 Sign in to your Opsview Account.
 For more information, see Opsview Username.

 Enter your local Opsview Monitor system installation details and log in.